SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 meets certain consistency criteria, it is reported, i.e. passed on to other programs that take the origins as input.

 Location procedure
 ==================

 The procedure of scautoloc to identify and locate seismic events basically consists of the following steps:

 Pick preparation
 ----------------

 In scautoloc each incoming pick needs to be accompanied by a specific set of amplitudes.
-Since in the SeisComP data model amplitudes and picks are independent objects, the amplitudes are added as attributes to their corresponding picks upon reception by scautoloc.
+Since in the |scname| data model amplitudes and picks are independent objects, the amplitudes are added as attributes to their corresponding picks upon reception by scautoloc.

 Pick filtering
 --------------